return to the Course index

 Figure 19.4.2 Plot of Cp versus Time Showing the Effect of Different k12/21 Magnitudes

-Click on the figure to view as an interactive graph
+Click on the figure to view the interactive graph

 macro constants (A, B, α and β) Interactive plot